-Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.03.0 2 Rights of the Child Bill bodies.
+Related Action Code Related Action Related action latest note Managed By Due Date Status SRP.RA.03.0 2 Rights of the Child Bill Q4 22/23: No further progress from previous quarter.
+Q3 22/23: Scotland is set to become the first country in the UK to directly incorporate the UN Convention on the Rights of the Child into domestic law.
+The Scottish Government's new bill on the rights of the child is expected to have far reaching implications for public bodies.
 Midlothian Council is beginning to roll out training with regards to the implication this new piece of legislation shall have on all services.
 Q2 22/23: Scotland is set to become the first country in the UK to directly incorporate the UN Convention on the Rights of the Child into domestic law.
-The Scottish Government's Executive Director Children, Young People and Partnerships, Chief Social Work Officer 31-Mar-2023

-SRP.RA.03.0 National Care Service Q3 22/23: COSLA and Social Work Scotland have formally requested a pause on the NCS Bill.
+The Scottish Government's new bill on the rights of the child is expected to have far reaching implications for public bodies.
+With guidance beginning to be disseminated from the Scottish Government, the Council is continuing to monitor and plan.
+Executive Director Children, Young People and Partnerships, Chief Social Work Officer 31-Mar-2023 SRP.RA.03.0 National Care Service Q3 22/23: COSLA and Social Work Scotland have formally requested a pause on the NCS Bill.
 Q1 22/23: Officer Working Group agreed to be established by CMT.
 Note details on the NCS Bill are currently limited - see new risk within Strategic Risk profile for further information and actions.
-Chief Executive 31-Mar-2023 SRP.RA.03.0 Standing Orders Q3 22/23: The Standing Orders Working Group was approved and appointed at the Council meeting on 13.12.2022 and will meet in Q3 to ensure that these issues are included within this work programme and that all staffing changes are incorporated into the Scheme of Delegation.
-In the interim, mitigations will be put in place to ensure authorisations are valid.
-Q2 22/23: Structural reviews within the Midlothian Council resulting in the Standing Orders being outdated.
-Authorised Officers within Regulatory Services may be open to challenge in relation to statutory enforcement work on grounds of delegated authority.
-Statutory enforcement work including the service of Statutory Notices, Fixed Penalties and Court proceedings may require to be withdrawn resulting in reputational damage and or financial penalty (e.g. case costs awarded against the LA).
-Structural reviews approved by Council have been incorporated into Standing Orders.
-Executive Director Place; Legal and Governance Manager 31- Mar 2023
+Chief Executive 31-Mar-2023 •

+SRP.RA.03.0 5 Council meeting on 13.12.2022 and will meet in Q3 to ensure that these issues are included within this work programme and that all staffing changes are incorporated into the Scheme of Delegation.
+In the interim, mitigations will be put in place to ensure Solutions, Legal and Governance 31- Mar 2024 ------------------ -- -- --------------------------------- -------------- --